CyanoHao/BLPConverter/README.md

 A command-line tool to convert BLP image files to PNG or TGA format.
 The BLP images are used by Blizzard games.

-Supports the following BLP formats:
+Supports the following BLP2 formats:

-* BLP1:
-  - JPEG
 - Uncompressed without alpha channel
-  - Uncompressed with alpha channel (8-bits)
-* BLP2:
-  - Uncompressed without alpha channel
 - Uncompressed with alpha channel (1-, 4-, and 8-bits)
 - Uncompressed raw BGRA (known as RAW3)
 - DXT1 without alpha channel
 - DXT1 with alpha channel (1-bit)
 - DXT3 with alpha channel (4- and 8-bits)
 - DXT5 with alpha channel (8-bit)

-Works on MacOS X and Linux.
+Works on Windows and Linux.

 ## Compilation